Nicky Salapu: International career

 Salapu conceded 31 goals to Australia in a 2002 World Cup qualifying match on April 11, 2001, which became a world record that still stands to this day.
 Salapu later said that he hid tears from his teammates.
+He also suffered from prolonged distress, and as a form of psychological therapy, Salapu coped by using the American Samoa squad in the FIFA World Cup video game series on his PlayStation.
+He would then repeatedly play against Australia with the second controller either left unplugged or used by his son, allowing him to easily defeat the squad.

 In 2007, Salapu missed his flight from Hawaii to the South Pacific Games in Samoa.
 Because he could not make it on time, he was replaced by the 17-year-old Jordan Penitusi.
 He was not eligible to play until he arrived for the last match of American Samoa in the South Pacific Games with Tonga, but there he was an unused substitute.
 In November 2011, Salapu was the goalkeeper when American Samoa won its first ever full FIFA match, a 2–1 win over Tonga during the first round of the OFC qualifiers for the 2014 FIFA World Cup.
 In 2015, he was called up as substitute goalkeeper for the 2018 World Cup Qualifiers.

 He represented American Samoa at the 2019 Pacific Games in Apia.
-Salapu has been selected for the American Samoan team at the 2023 Pacific Games in Honiara.
+Salapu has been selected for the American Samoan team at the 2023 Pacific Games in Honiara and the 2026 FIFA Series in Puerto Rico.

 Personal life

 His son Dylan is also a footballer.

+Salapu has lived in Australia, American Samoa and the United States.

+He lived in Washington from 2002 to 2025, before moving to Hawaii, where he currently resides.